dayanajad/netpractice/README.md

 - After solving each level, click **Get my config** to download the configuration file.
 - Place all 10 exported configuration files at the **root of your Git repository**.
-- Make sure your intranet login is entered before exporting — Moulinette uses it to identify your configuration.
+- Make sure your intranet login is entered before exporting.

 ### Submission details